fbpx

 Wings Air ATR Aircraft have a smaller allowed board length due to the smaller planes.

-Wings Air is actually part of the Lion Air Group, that operate the smaller ATR type aircraft and provide access to many of Indonesias more remote corners.
+Wings Air is another part of the Lion Air Group, that operate the smaller ATR type aircraft and provide access to many of Indonesias more remote corners.
 While it is part of the Lion Air Group, it has a completely different set or rules and fees for surfboards, and it is a big difference so make sure you read this.

 Effective May 12, 2024, Wings air increased its surfboard fees from 200k per board to 1,000,000 (One Million) IDR, PER BOARD, PER FLIGHT!
 And they know to count how many boards you might have rammed into that slim travel bag.
-That means if you fly from Bali to Rote with 3 boards you will have to pay 3 x 200,000 per board on your Lion Air Flight, and then 3 x 1,000,000 per board from Kupang to Rote with Wings Air.
-Thats a whopping 3.6 million Rupiah to account for, just to get there.

 Boards can be no longer than 200cm, and must be under 23kg in weight.